kaatinga/settings/README.md

 ### How to use

-Create a settings model where you can you tags `env` and `validate`.
+Create a settings model where you can use tags `env` and `validate`.
 Announce a variable and call `LoadUsingReflect()`:

 ```go